1. High Stablecoin Borrowing Rates

 2. No Benefits from Major Stablecoin Reserves

 The leading stablecoins, USDT and USDC, generate substantial interest earnings from their collateral reserves.
-However, these yields don't benefit end users directly.
+However, these profits don't benefit end users directly.
 Instead, issuers like Tether and Circle internalize most of these earnings, creating a disparity in value distribution.

 3. Structural Drawback for Yieldcoin Borrowers